kingskod/BlockMySeat/New Text Document (3).txt

             "('Guardians of the Gate', 'images/guardians of the gate.png', 'A powerful, magical gate stands as the only barrier between two dimensions—one of light and one of darkness.
 Two elite guardians, bound by an ancient oath, must defend the gate against a malevolent force seeking to cross into their world.
 With their swords and magic, they are the last line of defense in a war between realms.', 105, 'PG-13'),"
             "('The Last Spell', 'images/the last spell.png', 'After a devastating battle, a lone sorcerer is all that stands between a magical kingdom and an invading army.
 With his allies defeated and his power nearly depleted, he must use the last of his strength to cast a final, forbidden spell that could either save his world or destroy it.', 105, 'PG-13'),"
             "('The Frozen Throne', 'images/the frozen throne.png', 'In a world covered in a perpetual blizzard, a young warrior embarks on a quest to defeat the tyrannical ruler who sits on the Frozen Throne.
 The warrior must brave the punishing snowstorms and treacherous icy lands to reach the throne room and challenge the figure who holds a dark secret about the world''s endless winter.', 105, 'PG-13'),"
             "('The Serpent''s Kiss', 'images/the serpants kiss.png', 'A young woman seeks a cure for her village''s mysterious illness and is told of a mystical serpent in a forgotten swamp.
 She travels to the swamp and finds the serpent, which promises to heal her people in exchange for her soul.
-She must choose between the well-being of her village and her own life.', 105, 'PG-13')";"""
+She must choose between the well-being of her village and her own life.', 105, 'PG-13');";"""

 VENUES_SQL = """
-INSERT INTO Venues  VALUES "
+"INSERT INTO Venues  VALUES "
             "('Blocky Multiplex', 'Downtown Cubeville', 'venues/blocky multiplex.png', 12, 4.5),"
             "('The Redstone Cinema', 'Oak Valley', 'venues/the redstone cinema.png', 8, 5.0),"
             "('Pixel Perfect Theaters', 'Glass Pane City', 'venues/pixel perfect.png', 16, 4.0),"